sparkfun/SparkFun_Pro_Micro_RP2350/docs/hardware_overview.md

 * 24 PWM
 * USB 1.1 Controller
 * 12 PIO State Machines
-* 1x High-Speed Transmit (HSTX) Peripheral for DVI/DSI support
+* 1x High-Speed Transmit (HSTX) Peripheral for DVI/DSI support (not available on Pro Micro)

-!!! note
+!!! note "Pro Micro Footprint Constraints"
 	Due to size constraints on the Pro Micro footprint, only 18 GPIO are broken out, including all four analog inputs.
+Unfortunately, this means HSTX is <b>not</b> supported on the Pro Micro - RP2350.

 The RP2350 uses five separate power supplies though this board (and most applications) combines several of them into a single regulated 3.3V supply voltage provided either over the USB-C connector or to the RAW pin.
 If using the RAW pin, max input voltage is <b>5.3V</b> as RAW connects directly to the WS2812 LED.